Information for Educators

 The Academy accepts no public money.
 Extensive free services will be self-funded through proceeds from events and conferences.

-The National Academy of Future Physicians and Medical Scientists and the National Academy of Future Scientists and Technologists are both part of the National Leadership Academies which is committed to supporting America’s high achieving high school students through career- and focus-area programs and services and is positioned to support students with the skills, motivation, guidance and mentorship they need to stay on track to achieve their goals.
+The National Academy of Future Physicians and Medical Scientists and the National Academy of Future Scientists and Technologists are both a part of the National Leadership Academies which is committed to supporting America’s high achieving high school students through career- and focus-area programs and services and is positioned to support students with the skills, motivation, guidance and mentorship they need to stay on track to achieve their goals.